I came across a post in a very prominent choral director’s Facebook group that asks:

 The purpose of having choir rules, or choir guidelines, is to create a safe environment where every student has an equal opportunity to learn.

 Safety is paramount.
 Safety for all comes from clarity of guidelines and an effective way to reinforce those guidelines.

 Guidelines (or rules) should not be subjective.
 A choir rule like “make good decisions” does not clarify acceptable or unacceptable behaviors.
 If a discussion needs to be had in order to explain good and bad decisions, the guideline is too general.
 “Keep hands and feet to yourself”, for example, pinpoints a specific physical and emotional safety issue and requires no judgment call to reinforce, therefore it is an effective guideline.

 A positive atmosphere is the next most important goal.
 This comes from framing our specific guidelines in a positive way.
 Students will respond favorably to rules through clarity and positive reinforcement; all guidelines can be stated positively.
 To turn this statement around, a positively stated guideline or expectation simply avoids words such as “NO, STOP, DON’T, etc”

-Is “calling out” disrespectful?
+Do you believe “calling out” is disrespectful?
 Is correcting a teacher’s error disrespectful?
-Is “helping your neighbor while the director is talking” disrespectful?
+Do you believe “helping your neighbor while the director is talking” is disrespectful?
 I believe none of these situations are black and white; it all depends on the circumstance and the environment in the room.
 This is why “Be Respectful” is an unclear guideline.